Why Should I Be Concerned About Drug Side Effects?

-Ritalin use has widely been phased out in favor of Adderall, a powerful blend of four amphetamines that includes Dexedrine and Benzedrine.
+Ritalin use has widely been phased out in favor of Adderall, a powerful blend of four amphetamines which includes Dexedrine and Benzedrine.

 Whether you know it or not, if you have purchased newly released drugs or have taken free samples of medication, you, too, are part of the great ongoing clinical trial.
 Find out why the hottest drugs may be the most toxic.